-These two dynamics increase the likelihood that the PLD's transposition will give rise to longtail liabilities, creating grounds for future mass litigation.
+These two dynamics increase the likelihood that the PLD's transposition will give rise to long-tail liabilities, creating grounds for future mass litigation.
 As is the case with some current collective actions, claimant lawyers may struggle to provide credible evidence to justify these damages.
 This challenge may encourage companies to go to court to defend themselves.
 However, they will also face media scrutiny which can damage their reputation (See "blackmail settlements" in Section 2.1).
 In such situations, CEOs and CFOs may opt to settle a case for reputational reasons, particularly considering the potential impact on the company's stock price (see Chapter 6).

 The combination of collective actions and out-of-court settlements raises the costs of delivering collective redress.
-In fact, these economic costs can be far more substantial than the actual reward received by consumers following the cases.
-This raises questions about the entire system, as the combined costs of providing consumer redress in the Netherlands - such as legal fees, pressure on the judicial resources, direct costs to companies, and the opportunity costs of the resources spent on litigation - can exceed the actual reward received by consumers.
-If the transposition of the PLD leads to an increase in collective actions in the Netherlands, the costs of consumer redress will only increase.
+This raises questions about the entire system, as the combined costs of providing consumer redress in the Netherlands - such as legal fees, pressure on the judicial resources, direct costs to companies, and the opportunity costs of the resources spent on litigation - can be far more substantial than the actual reward granted to consumers.
+Moreover, since consumers do, particularly in opt-out cases, as in the Netherlands, often not even claim the compensation they have been awarded and are entitled to, the imbalance between the financial burden that collective action imposes on the system and the total compensation actually paid to affected individuals is much more pronounced, as mentioned especially for opt-out cases.
+If the transposition of the PLD leads to an increase in collective actions in the Netherlands, the costs of consumer redress will rise correspondingly, disproportionately exceeding the actual compensation paid to affected individuals.